Nearly US$2t traded on Covid-19 vaccine news | Malay Mail

 A similar trend was noticed in the bond and currency markets where volumes matched the panic trading seen during the depths of the market mayhem in March and double that of April when the coronavirus pandemic slammed into markets.

-Total turnover for the 33 currency pairs on CLS, a major settler of trades in the currency markets, totalled US$627 billion yesterday.
+Total turnover for the 33 currency pairs on CLS, a major settler of trades in the currency markets, totalled US$627 billion on Monday.
 Average daily turnover was US$707 billion in March and US$380 billion in April.

 Bond market turnover also jumped.
 Nearly 170,000 contracts changed hands on the popular front-month German bund futures contracts, 1.5 times this year's average, according to Refinitiv data.